 Why?

-What did what's Trump's foreign policy?
+What's Trump's foreign policy?

-He defeated ISIS from the first city in Syria, ISIS started, and then their expansion, we pushed them back and drove them completely out.
+He defeated ISIS from the first city in Syria ISIS started and then their expansion.

-That's Successful.
+That's successful.

 We can't fight wars that way anymore.